zjruff/pycnet-audio/docs/index.rst

 		A-B-10.3_20240719_083157.wav

 	We still recommend using a naming convention similar to the one described above, as long as it is appropriate for your sampling design, but the program is now less likely to crash if you don't.
 The practical significance of the prefix structure is discussed more in `Appendix A. Output files`_ below.

 	Last but certainly not least, **please make sure that the name of each .wav file is unique.** Ideally your filenames should be unique across your entire study, but at the very least they should be unique within each dataset that you process.
 Datasets containing non-unique filenames may result in misleading output and flawed inferences!

+	See `Appendix D. Renaming audio files`_ below for information about using pycnet to standardize your filenames.

 In addition to the above advice on filename formatting, we strongly recommend that you avoid using spaces in the names of your files and folders, as this can introduce various unintended behavior when processing data; underscores are a safe alternative.
 If you want to process data in a location whose path includes spaces, then you will need to enclose the target directory argument in double quotes when calling pycnet, e.g.